Sex offenders surge into U.S. amid wave of illegal immigration

 Border Patrol agents in the San Diego area nabbed 25 illegal immigrant sex offenders in all of 2020.
-Now they’ve arrested 12 in just the last two months.
+Now they have arrested 12 in just the past two months.

-In Del Rio, a once-quiet part of the border in Texas, law enforcement says Border Patrol sex offender arrests are up a staggering 2,500% this year.
+In Del Rio, a once-quiet part of the border in Texas, law enforcement said arrests of Border Patrol sex offenders are up a staggering 2,500% this year.
 On one day in March, agents nabbed three offenders in just three hours, part of a flurry of seven offenders in less than two weeks.

 All along the U.S.-Mexico boundary, agents report an “alarming” number of sex offenders attempting to sneak in, another grim reality of the border surge.

-The latest came Monday when agents in McAllen, Texas, nabbed a 49-year-old man convicted of sexual abuse in 2016 after a 2014 incident in which police say he targeted a 9-year-old girl.
+The latest came Monday when agents in McAllen, Texas, nabbed a 49-year-old man convicted of sexual abuse in 2016 after a 2014 incident involving a 9-year-old girl.

 Brandon Judd, president of the National Border Patrol Council, said it’s a simple matter of math.
 More people are rushing the border, and more of them are sex offenders.